Civitasv/runvim/README.md

 ## Timeline

 - 2022-05-04:
- - Rewite configuration in lua
+  - Rewrite configuration in lua
   - It's more consistent and more useful
   - Telescope
   - Lsp
   - Dap
   - Treesitter
   - and more

 ## Looks Pretty